BetynMineiro/Hexagonal-Arc-Sample/README.md

 ## Run Application

-- Unzip CAPS-CARTA.zip into a directory of your choice.

  ### Option 1
  - Open the solution VestingProblem.sln in visualStudio or any ide you like that supports the technology.
  - Run the Terminal project.